-Formations companies have seen a steady growth in the level of sole-trader or small entrepreneurial company registrations over the past few years in the UK.
+Formations companies have seen a steady growth in the level of sole-trader or micro-entrepreneur economy over the past few years in the UK.
 Something that a study conducted by insurance firm RSA confirms and claims that UK businesses are increasingly “micro” in size – and is something that is having a large impact on the economy.

 The UK has a very high level of registered SMEs in operation, however the RSA research has found that micro-sized companies are the only business category to have significantly grown their proportions of business stock by a notable 1.4 million, or 45%, since the year 2000.

 The new generation of micropreneurs, or zero-employee firms, have grown by 21.4 % since the recession hit, making them the fastest growing business sector analysed.
 It is thought that the recession heavily impacted on SMEs with the result that many companies are now intentionally forming as smaller micro-businesses.

 The growth in the micro-business sector is still happening despite HMRC trying to tighten the rules over the past few years on people running hobby businesses in their spare time from home.
 People working a business on the side have been encouraged to register their businesses even if they are are only trading on a very small scale using online selling sites such eBay, AirBnB and Etsy.

 In an effort to track down online micro-businesses, HMRC have been approaching online marketplaces for data so they can check to see if sellers have registered their businesses for a tax code with the HMRC.
 While most online hobby business owners are happy to pay tax on their profits, there are some people who either don’t think it is fair to be treated in the same way as larger businesses, or they are simply unaware that they are supposed to pay tax on their profits.